University Art Collections

 The University Art also has several smaller collections representing how the art pieces joined the art collection.
 Most notably: the Mabel Larson Drawing Collection, which includes the drawings purchased from the Border to Border Biennial Drawing Exhibition and form an exquisite contemporary drawing collection in the region; The Robertson Collection, a collection of over 300 original photographs, donated by Jim and Nan Robertson, with pieces of historical value as well as examples of some of the finest art photographers in the world; The Folk Art Collection is an exceptional blend of folk and outsider art with the majority of pieces donated by Ned and Jacqueline Crouch and the Trahern family.

-Some of the highlights of the collection include the work of William Edmondson, E.T.
-Wickham, Romare Bearden, Fransisco Goya, Bill Brandt, André Kertisz, Joseph Legrose, the Kolb Brothers, Karl Struss, William Eggleston, Edward Weston, and John Francis Strauss.
+Highlights from the art collection include the work of William Edmondson, E.T.
+Wickham, Romare Bearden, Fransisco Goya, Bill Brandt, André Kertesz, Joseph Legros, the Kolb Brothers, Karl Struss, William Eggleston, Edward Weston, and John Francis Strauss.

 William Edmondson Sculptures

 Mabel Larson Gallery is the home to three very unique pieces by William Edmondson, donated by Dr. Joseph Trahern Jr. Edmondson.
 Edmondson was a self taught folk artist from Tennessee who lived from 1847-1951.
 He gained prominence late in his career for his raw, primitive style, although he remained modest throughout his career, attributing his drive to complete art and his talent to God.
 Most prominent among his many honors is his solo show at the Museum of Modern Art in New York City, the first show featuring the work of an African American artist.
 These three pieces are on permanent display in the Art + Design Building.
 MoMA Edmondson Press Release 1937

 Ned and Jacqueline Crouch Collection

-This large folk art collection donated in Fall of 2012 by Ned and Jacqueline Crouch includes many media, from sculptures and woodwork to paintings and drawings, this collection features works from such artists as William Edmondson, Herbert Baggot, E.T.
+This large folk art collection donated in Fall of 2012 by Ned and Jacqueline Crouch includes many media, from sculptures and woodwork to paintings and drawings, this collection features works from such artists as Herbert Baggot, E.T.
 Wickham, and Miles Smith.